Mónica Rivera

 Mónica Rivera is chair of graduate architecture programs and JoAnne Stolaroff Cotsen Professor at Washington University in St. Louis.
 She is co-founder and co-director of Emiliano López Mónica Rivera, based in Barcelona, Spain.
 Their practice is internationally known for material research and carefully crafted works that understand architecture as a cultural endeavor that is deeply engaged with people and the environment.

 Rivera and Lopez’s work, which encompasses multiple scales from public housing to houses, schools to hotels, furniture, assisted residences, and urban consultancies, and has received numerous international awards.
-Two Cork Houses—using cross-laminated timber structure and cork cladding—and Hotel Aire de Bardenas received first awards in the Spanish Biennial of Architecture and Urbanism (2018 and 2008, respectively).
+Their Two Cork Houses — using cross-laminated timber structure and cork cladding — and Hotel Aire de Bardenas received first awards in the Spanish Biennial of Architecture and Urbanism (2018 and 2008, respectively).
 The former also received the Best Architects 19 prize (Germany) and the Egurtek Wood Award (Spain), and the latter received an Ibero-American Biennial of Architecture & Urbanism first award and an AR Emerging Architecture Award, among many others.
-The project Social Housing for Young People in Barcelona received the prestigious FAD Award, given annually to one building in Spain and Portugal, as well as a nomination for the biannual EU Mies van der Rohe Prize for Contemporary Architecture.
+The project Social Housing for Young People in Barcelona received the prestigious FAD Award, given annually to one building in Spain and Portugal, as well as a nomination for the biannual Mies van der Rohe Prize for Contemporary Architecture.

-Rivera holds a Bachelor of Fine Arts and a Bachelor of Architecture from Rhode Island School of Design, and a Master of Architecture degree with Distinction from the Harvard University.
+Rivera holds a bachelor of fine arts and a bachelor of architecture from Rhode Island School of Design, and a master of architecture degree with distinction from Harvard University.

 Work by Emiliano López Mónica Rivera Arquitectos